zhangjinshuoseu-create/SLP_TENN/README.md

 ### 4. From D to the transmit signal

 Because training is **supervised**, the network is optimized only on the gap between its output $\mathbf{D}$ and the ground-truth label.
 To actually evaluate SLP performance (SER, transmit power, …), you still need to turn $\mathbf{D}$ into the transmit signal and run the downstream recovery.
-This part is handled by the external MATLAB pipeline, following the algorithm summaries in the paper:
+This part can be handled by MATLAB, following the algorithm summaries in the paper:

 **Perfect CSI (CIZF / CIMMSE)** — decompose $\mathbf{D}$ into the perturbation factors, optionally refine them, build the precoded symbols, and recover the transmit signal with block-level power scaling.